Balanitis

 A common cause of balanitis is thrush, which is caused by an overgrowth of a yeast.
 If you're uncircumcised, the warm, moist environment under the foreskin provides ideal conditions for yeast to grow.
 Read more about thrush in men.

-Balanitis may also be caused by other infections – some of them sexually transmitted infections (STIs) such as gonorrhoea, chlamydia or herpes simplex
+Balanitis may also be caused by a sexually transmitted infection (STI) such as gonorrhoea, chlamydia or herpes simplex, or by a bacterium called streptococcus (streptococcal balanitis).

 Other causes include allergies or sensitivity to soaps, shower gels or condoms or skin conditions such as psoriasis, eczema and scabies.